Deciding

 lose site of each other during turns.

-During her initial trial it was found that the R 31s fuel
+was found that the R 31s fuel consumption was unexpectedly

-to remove one of the six engines.
-However, surprisingly this resulted
+high, and it was therefore decided to remove one of the six engines.

-in a reduction in speed of only some 5mph, yet saved considerable
+only some 5mph, yet saved considerable weight.

-her second trial flight on October 16th 1918, the R31 returned
+on October 16th 1918, the R31 returned to Cardington with her

-to Cardington with her upper fin and rudder laid flat over to
+upper fin and rudder laid flat over to the starboard side along

-the starboard side along the afterbody It appears that her wire-braced
+the afterbody It appears that her wire-braced fins and rudders

-eyewitness account by Stephen Payne, an Admiralty Observer recorded
+Stephen Payne, an Admiralty Observer recorded his account on the

-his account on the flight as follows :-
+flight as follows :-

 "I